TheHutGroup/Horizon-Public-Docs/examples/product/index.md

 This is seen in the `marketedSpecialOffer` object below.

 ## Subscriptions
 The legacy flags `isSubscription` and `isAutoRenewSubscription` can be used to determine whether a product is a subscription product and if it is recurring or fixed term subscription.
-This functionality is being replaced by Subs by Sku.
+This functionality is being replaced by Subscription Contracts, where subscription options are associated with product variant rather than having a different variant for each option.

 ## Buy Now Pay Later Providers